Egypt reclaim the World Team Title in Marseille

 “We will celebrate for just tonight then get back to work to prepare for next week’s PSA World Championship.”

-The victory means that Egypt now hold all the men’s and women’s, senior and junior, team and individual WSF and PSA world titles except the Men’s Junior World Team title, in which final in 2016 the country narrowly lost to Pakistan!
+The victory means that Egypt now holds all the men’s and women’s, senior and junior, team and individual WSF and PSA world titles except the Men’s Junior World Team title, in which final in 2016 the country narrowly lost to Pakistan!